Family of Origin

 The theory of homeostasis is highly relevant in understanding and explaining present-day relationships and attractions.
 We are usually attracted to people with whom we, perhaps subconsciously, can re-create homeostasis (familiar order and organizing principles of the family of origin).
 And so “falling in love” usually involves finding someone who offers or provides that old familiar dynamic (no matter how painful or difficult or conflicted) with whom we can “work through” our family of origin issues.
 For many of us this process is subconscious–but there is a familiarity–often a strange but powerful attraction to certain people-and sometimes along with the attraction is an irresistible desire to stay with a certain person even if things are going horribly wrong.
 Embeded within our perception of and attraction to that certain person lies the hope and promise of resolution of a life-long family of origin issue we carry.
 Our subconscious mind wants to work it out.

 The way this generally works is that we tend to attract and choose a person who is either just like or radically unlike a particular member of our family of origin as a relationship partner.
 For example, it is not unusual for someone whose father was distant and emotionally unavailable to be attracted to and chose a husband who is also distant and emotionally unavailable.
 What we are attempting to do with the person is to re-create the same dynamic or role we played in our family of origin.
 The basic problem with this is our husband or wife is not our parent and not our sibling, and is unlikely to understand why we are choosing to act in such a manner.
 In order for adult romantic relationships to be successful long-term, the relationship needs to evolve and be shared between two mature, self-aware, well-defined people.
 Part of maturing is being able to “leave” one’s family of origin and the old role(s) played in it and choosing to BE with another person in a present-day relationship which is chiefly defined by present-day experiences.
 Being free and mature in the present comes from facing and being aware and conscious of who we were and are in our family of origin.
 Discovering and facing family of origin issues a process and it requires courage and persistence.
 Take the time to explore what you learned about yourself, life, love, emotions, and conflict in your family of origin.
-If you live in the Baton Rouge Area, and would like to enter counseling, please call Baton Rouge Counseling at (225) 293-2913.
+If you are interested in a Baton Rouge therapist, please call Baton Rouge Counseling at (225) 293-2913.
 If you need relationship counseling, check out our Marriage Counseling in Baton Rouge LA.

 Search Our Site